 Security and privacy

-When the application form becomes available in spring 2021, you must identify yourself in the ID-porten before accessing the application form.
+When you apply, you must identify yourself in the ID-porten before accessing the application form.
 You will receive a notification from Altinn when your application has been processed.

 We will never ask you to provide your security codes, bank or credit card information via text message, e-mail or social media, nor will we send you unsolicited links via such channels.
 We will never send you attachments nor ask for copies of ID documents via text message or e-mail.